Best Tips to Manage a Diverse Team

 Some managers might single out the favorite due to a gap in communication and interaction among all the team members.

-A good manager should understand every employee and encourage them equally to give better work performance.
+A good manager should understand every employee and encourage them equally to improve work performance.

 Comparison and favoritism among the employees based on differences in age, geography, location, and experience should be avoided to increase the productivity of an organization.